Data Center Temperature Sensor Placement

 Overhead Air Delivery

 One of the main methods of effective cooling involves overhead air delivery.
 There are multiple varieties, but the major two are from raised floor setups and above-rack ceiling ducts.
 Overhead distribution helps move cooled air to the intakes of equipment, allowing it to flow through the IT load and cool the interior hardware.
-Installing a reliable HVAC system is an excellent way to maintain a stable environment temperature.
+Installing a reliable HVAC system is an excellent way to maintain a stable environmental temperature.

 As the hot air from the exhausts of your units rises, it’ll enter the plenum, or HVAC system.
 These are most often located between a structural ceiling and a specially constructed drop-down ceiling or beneath a raised floor with tiling.
-The cooling system will intake the hot air, cool it, and disperse it back down to your units, completing the recirculation cycle.
+The cooling system will intake the hot air, cool it and disperse it back down to your units, completing the recirculation cycle.

 Locating the air delivery system above your racks will also allow the cooled air to sink past your equipment intakes.
 Since cold air naturally sinks, you’ll spend less energy trying to move it than you would with an in-floor delivery system, where your cooling unit would push the air up from the floor.

 However, overhead systems also tend to compete with the rising hot air, which can sometimes render them ineffective or inefficient.
-Raised floor systems locate the HVAC in between the solid — usually concrete — floor and an elevated tile and grid floor, customizable to your space.
+Raised floor systems locate the HVAC between the solid — usually concrete — floor and an elevated tile and grid floor, customizable to your space.
 These layouts are beneficial for cable management, their flexibility for upgrades and design changes, building ground access and overall cooling efficiency.
-They also allow you to create cold and hot aisle arrangements, delivering cold air from underneath your racks.
+They also allow you to create cold and hot

 The Benefits of Efficient Data Center Cooling Systems